S3Mem: Structured Spatiotemporal Scene-Event Memory for Long-Horizon Interactive Question Answering

 From source RSS / original summaryarXiv:2605.
 28831v1 Announce Type: new Abstract: Long-horizon interactive agents often accumulate large trajectory histories yet still fail to answer questions about earlier events reliably.
 We argue that the main bottleneck is not context length alone, but the trajectory-to-answer interface of long-term memory.

-When histories are stored as plain-text chunks and queried with standard retrieval-augmented generation (RAG), systems often retrieve locally relevant but chain-incomplete evidence, especially for spatial, temporal, repeated-event, and multi-hop state questions.
+When histories are stored as plain-text chunks and queried with standard (RAG), systems often retrieve locally relevant but chain-incomplete evidence, especially for spatial, temporal, repeated-event, and multi-hop state questions.
 We propose S3MEM, a structured scene-event episodic memory framework for long-horizon interactive question answering (QA).

 S3MEM writes trajectories into structured memory units, retrieves evidence through anchor-sensitive retrieval, and exposes a compact token-budget-aware evidence interface for answer-time inference.
 In this sense, S3MEM is a structured evidence harness that converts agent trajectories into query-aligned support.
 We evaluate S3MEM on two internal headline environments (Crafter, Jericho) and two out-of-family environments (SciWorld, ALFWorld).